Thomas-George-T/Forecasting-Healthcare-Costs/README.md

 # Linear-Regression-on-Personal-Health-Data
-Exploring Linear regression on Personal Heath Data
+Exploratory Data Analysis(EDA) and Linear regression on Personal Heath Data hosted on Kaggle.

+Work in progress.